-After battling super intelligent simians and xenophobic sinister research labs, The Flash and Supergirl will face a new type of threat when the Music Meister places them in a coma that sends them to an alternative reality where life imitates musicals.
+After battling super intelligent simians and xenophobic sinister research labs, The CW‘s The Flash and Supergirl will face a new type of threat when the Music Meister places them in a coma that sends them to an alternative reality where life imitates musicals.
 Playing the new foe is Darren Criss, who previously starred in Glee alongside Supergirl lead Melissa Benoist.
 In an interview with Entertainment Weekly, Benoist discussed her experience working on the episode and reuniting with her former Glee co-star.

 Benoist discussed the amount of time she had to prepare for the musical episode.